elliamlee/iot_project/README.md

 - C code.

 ## 2. Temperature and humidity check by using google cloud iot
+The python script logs temperature and humidity data from a DHT11 temperature and humidity sensor via a RaspberryPi. it then pushes that information up to an endpoint.

 ## 3. Temperature and humidity check by using microsoft azure

 ## 4. Temperature and humidity check by using samsung artik
 ## 5. Smart door knob